taaha/midl/README.md

 find internal confidence. has to do with passing image tokens through lm_head and getting the softmaxx probs an decode token (i think)

+internal_confidence_gemma10b_a.py:
+getting logits in npy_files

+internal_confidence_gemma10b_b.py:
+plotting logits in heatmap
+segmentation good but is their bug in confidence heatmap? what should happen in final layers happening in first layers? checked with numpy_checker.py but checks out fine? what the hell?